paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-procurement-provisions.md

 ## § 2399.
 Operational test and evaluation of defense acquisition programs
 **(a) Condition for Proceeding Beyond Low-rate Initial Production.—**

-(1) The Secretary of Defense shall provide that a covered major defense acquisition program or a covered designated major subprogram may not proceed beyond low-rate initial production until initial operational test and evaluation of the program or subprogram is completed.
+(1) The Secretary of Defense shall provide that a covered major defense acquisition program, a covered designated major subprogram, or an element of the ballistic missile defense system may not proceed beyond low-rate initial production until initial operational test and evaluation of the program, subprogram, or element is completed.

 (2) In this subsection: